JuliaPhylo/PhyloNetworks.jl/test/readme.md

   ```
   and possibly other options (like --project).
 - generally, code in file `src/x.jl` is tested by `test/test_x.jl`,
-  but see below for what older test files do.
+  but see below for what older test files do (related to SNaQ).
   checkout PhyloNetworks v0.9.1 or older to see those older files.

 #### add hybridization